 Bonsai Fertilizing – You should fertilize once every four months using a 20-20-20 fertilizer at half the label rate.
 Do NOT fertilize when soil mix is dry.
 Always water thoroughly before applying fertilizer.

 Pruning – Prune bonsai to the desired shape YOU want.
-Use small sharp scissors or small pruncers.
+Use small sharp scissors or small pruners.
 You should also repot every 2-3 years usually in the early spring.

 Junipers like full sun – Place them outdoors.
-Junipers are suspectible to spider mites.
-Your plant will turn a greyish color when spider mites attack.
-Use a good spider mite control insecticde.
+Junipers are susceptible to spider mites.
+Your plant will turn a grayish color when spider mites attack.
+Use a good spider mite control insecticide.